The Anti-Bribery and Anti-Corruption Review: Japan

 iii Gifts and gratuities, travel, meals and entertainment restrictions

 It is prohibited to offer or promise to give any money or other benefits to a foreign public official to obtain wrongful gain in business.
 'Gain in business' is interpreted to include any tangible or intangible economic value or any other advantage in a general sense that a business operator can gain from the business.
 Therefore, offering gifts and gratuities, travel, meals and entertainment (collectively, gifts) to a foreign public official can be prohibited if it is considered to have the purpose of obtaining wrongful gain in business.
-The Guidelines issued by the Ministry of Economy, Trade and Industry (the METI) and revised on 30 July 2015 (the METI Guidelines) provide useful guidance on what kind of gifts are allowed under the UCPL.
+The Guidelines issued by the Ministry of Economy, Trade and Industry (the METI) and revised in May 2021 (the METI Guidelines) provide useful guidance on what kind of gifts are allowed under the UCPL.
 They provide that some gifts in a small amount can be regarded as being purely for the purpose of socialising or for fostering understanding of the company's products or services and are therefore allowed depending on the timing, type of item, amount of money, frequency or other factors.
 Specific examples that may be considered as not obtaining wrongful gain in business include: providing appropriate refreshments or basic food and drink at a business meeting; riding with a foreign public official in a company car when it is necessary to visit the company's office because of transportation conditions; or providing an appropriate seasonal gift of low cost in accordance with social customs.2

 iv Facilitation payments